 We are so incredibly lucky to have so many long sandy Beaches in Dorset.
 Just pack a picnic, buckets and spades, cozzies, sun cream and towels and you’re set for a day of fun!
 Popular spots include Bournemouth, Studland, Swanage, Weymouth and Lyme Regis plus Alum Chine and Sandbanks have the added bonus of a play park.

-There are several PYO Fruit Farms in Dorset or wait until August time and head off in search of blackberry bushes to make a wonderful pudding or banana and blackberry smoothies.
+There are several PYO Fruit Farms in Dorset or wait until late August time and head off in search of blackberry bushes to make a wonderful pudding or banana and blackberry smoothies.

 Kimmeridge Bay is accessible via a toll road costing £5*.
 Before you visit check tide times and take nets to enjoy the rock pools.
 There is also a long beach to wonder and fossils to be found if you're lucky.
 The Marine Centre is worth a visit while you are there to learn about the interesting area.

 Entry to the Charmouth Heritage Coast Centre is free however as a charity donations are welcomed.
 You’ll find an amazing fossil collection inside and find out how to discover your own fossils on the beach.
 Regular events run through the year which include fossil hunting guided walks, fossil cast painting and fossil slice polishing.
 Event prices do vary but most are very reasonable.

 Tyneham Village was evacuated in 1943 during WWII when the area was needed for military training and has been deserted ever since.
 You can wander around the buildings and read the many information boards about life back then.
 If you have enough time and energy then you can also walk down to Worborrow Bay from here.
 Please note that access to the village will be closed on certain days when firing on the ranges takes place.
 Opening dates and times can be found on the Dorset County Council.